Trent1900/Trent1900.github.io/_posts/2022-09-27-PendingList.md

 ### add authorization and authentication to user login

-1. - [ ] create user schema for create and login(auth)
+1. - [x] create user schema for create and login(auth)
-2. - [ ] in create schema, modify it to use bcrypt.
+2. - [x] in create schema, add method to it so that its instance can use bcrypt.

+### how to add a token to header from vs code after login password verified.

+- [ ] how to add a token to header from vs code after login password verified.